astom15/aiguana-log/README.md

 - as mentioned above, use Git diff as context and release one changelog after multiple PRs
 - add eval and tracing via Weave
 - filter on tags or breaking changes in the UI
+- home page has cards with short summaries, clicking on a card takes you to the full description. would've been better with more context.
 - made it model agnostic, currently only works with OpenAI

 # How to run the app: